-- 1 Start the steam driven auxiliary oil pump.
+- 1 Start the steam-driven auxiliary oil pump.
 Be sure it is under proper control of its regulator.
-See that ample oil pressure is established on the bearings and in the control system. - 2 Check the oil reservoir level gauge and see that the oil level does not fall below the minimum mark on the gauge plate. - 3 See that the turbine cylinder drains, the extraction line drains and the gland leak-offs are open and that the steam line is free of water. - 4 See that the valve is closed in the control oil line to the extraction valve servo motor and that the extraction valves are wide open.
-(This cuts the extraction regulator out of service.) - 5 Establish water circulation through the condenser. - 6 Start the condensate pump.
-(Maintain water in pump suction either by re-circulation or intermittent operation.) - 7 Turn on the gland water, throttling it so that only a slight amount leaks outward along the shaft. - 8 Start the second stage air ejector (or the priming ejector if one is used).
+See that ample oil pressure is established on the bearings and in the control system. - 2 Check the oil reservoir level gauge and see that the oil leveldoes not fall below the minimum mark on the gauge plate. - 3 See that the turbine cylinder drains, and the gland leak offs are open and that the steam line is free of water. - 4 Establish water circulation through the condenser. - 5 Start the condensate pump.
+(Maintain water in pump suction either by re-circulation or intermittent operation). - 6 Turn on the gland water, throttling it so that only a slight amount leaks outward along the shaft. - 7 Start the second-stage air ejector (or the priming ejector if one is used.)

-- 9 As soon as the vacuum begins to rise, open the throttle valve a sufficient amount to start the rotor immediately.
-Then close it and open it again just enough to keep the rotor rolling at 200 to 400 RPM.
-Listen for rubs or other unusual sounds, especially when the rotor is rolling with the steam shut off, for at this time a foreign noise can most easily be heard. - 10 Keep the turbine rolling at low speed (approximately 200 to 400 RPM) with the vacuum not over 5 inches, to allow the parts to become partly heated.
-Maintain this slow rolling about 20 minutes for machines up to 3000 KW capacity, and about 30 minutes for machines larger than 3000 KW.
+- As soon as the vacuum rises to 20 inches (or as high as the secondstage ejector or priming ejector will raise the vacuumif less than 20 inches) open the throttle valve a sufficient amount to start the rotor immediately.
+Then close it and open it again just enough to keep the rotor rolling at 200 to 400 rpm.
+Listen for rubs or other unusual sounds, especially when the rotor is rolling with the steam shut off, for at this time a foreign noise can most easily be heard.
+Operation [Variable]

+9 - Keep the turbine rolling at low speed (approximately 200 to 400 rpm) with the vacuum not over 20 inches, to allow the parts to become partly heated.
+Maintain this slow rolling about 20 minutes for machines up to 3000 kw. capacity, and about 30 minutes for machines larger than 3000 kw.

-The duration of the rolling period depends on the straightness of the rotor which, in turn, depends somewhat on the length of the previous shut-down.
+The duration of the rolling period depends on the straightness of the rotor which, in turn, depends somewhat on the length of the previous shutdown.
 If the machine has been shut down long enough to become thoroughly cooled, the rotor should be straight.
-However, after shorter shut-downs (such as 4 to 8 hours) the machine is only partly cooled and the rotor may be distorted.
+However, after shorter shutdowns (such as 4 to 8 hours) the machine is only partly cooled and the rotor may be distorted.
 In such cases, continued rolling at low speed will heat the rotor uniformly and straighten it.

-- 11 Trip the governing valves, by means of the hand trip, and see that the valves close and open again freely. - 12 At the end of the rolling period, bring the unit up to speed slowly, taking 10 to 15 minutes to reach full speed.
+- 10 Trip the governing valves, by means of the hand trip, and see that the valves close and open again freely. - 11 At the end of the rolling period, bring the unit up to speed slowly, taking 10 to 15 minutes to reach full speed.
 During this same time, allow the vacuum to increase gradually so as to obtain full vacuum when the turbine reaches full speed.